Promulgated October 5, 2020, effective October 19, 2020

 Amended October 18, effective October 19, 2020

-Boston Municipal Court Standing Orders Boston Municipal Court Second Revised Standing Order 11-20: Court operations for the adjudication of summary process matters during the continuing COVID-19 state of emergency
+Boston Municipal Court Standing Orders Boston Municipal Court Third Revised Standing Order 11-20: Continuation of temporary modifications for summary process cases after the COVID-19 state of emergency

 Table of Contents

 As Chief Justice of the Boston Municipal Court Department, I issue the following Standing Order pursuant to my authority under G.L. c.
 211, § 10, G.L. c.
 218, § 38, and G.L. c.
 220, § 5 to temporarily continue the modifications to summary process proceedings put in place during the COVID-19 State of Emergency.
 This Order shall rescind and replace BMC Second Revised Standing Order 11-20 and shall be effective on August 2, 2021 until further order of the Court.

 Consistent with Joint Standing Order 1-21 of the Boston Municipal Court Department and District Court Department (Joint Standing Order 1-21) summary process matters shall proceed as follows: